ric2b/Vivaldi-browser/chromium/net/docs/bug-triage-suggested-workflow.md

       https://sites.google.com/a/chromium.org/dev/for-testers/providing-network-details.
       Can just grab the link from about:net-internals, as needed.

-* Try to figure out what's going on, and which more specific network label is most appropriate.
+* Try to figure out what's going on, and which more specific network component is most appropriate.

 * If it's a regression, browse through the git history of relevant files to try and figure out when it regressed.
 CC authors / primary reviewers of any